Imagineer7/PnutSerial/README.md

    Clone this repository or download the ZIP file.

 2. **Copy to Libraries Folder:**
-   Place the `PnutAltimeter` folder into your Arduino libraries directory, typically found at:
+   Place the `PnutSerial` folder into your Arduino libraries directory, typically found at:
    `~/Documents/Arduino/libraries/`

 3. **Restart the Arduino IDE:**